Linear Alignment of Vision-language Models for Image Captioning: Introduction

 \section{Introduction}

 Vision-language models (VLMs) are usually trained to align images and texts in a joint bi-modal embedding space.
-This enables their application to a variety of downstream tasks such as image-text retrieval \citep{ramos_smallcap_2023}, image captioning \citep{mokady_clipcap_2021}, few-shot classification \citep{ouali_black_2023}, and caption evaluation \citep{hessel_clipscore_2021}.
 As one of the most prominent VLMs, CLIP \citep{radford_learning_2021} has been pre-trained on a large-scale web dataset consisting of image-text pairs and advanced the state of the art across a variety of vision-language tasks.
+These tasks include, but are not limited to image-text retrieval \citep{ramos_smallcap_2023}, image captioning \citep{mokady_clipcap_2021}, few-shot classification \citep{ouali_black_2023}, and caption evaluation \citep{hessel_clipscore_2021}.
 One of the most important downstream tasks is image captioning.
-It requires machines to generate informative descriptions for images, which can be useful in various applications such as image retrieval, content-based image search, and accessibility for visually impaired individuals \citep{gurari_captioning_2020}.
+It requires machines to generate informative descriptions of images which can be useful in various applications, such as content-based image search, or accessibility for visually impaired individuals \citep{gurari_captioning_2020}.

+CLIP suffers from a mis-alignment between image and text modalities in its joint embedding space \citep{liang_mind_2022}.
 Adapting CLIP to a downstream task is generally costly in terms of both computational resources and data collection.
-In the context of image captioning, related works train mapping networks between CLIP and a generative language model (LM) \citep{ramos_smallcap_2023,mokady_clipcap_2021,zhu_minigpt4_2022,liu_visual_2023,merullo_linearly_2022}.
-Inspired by these recent successes, we aim at linearly aligning image and text embeddings of CLIP-style models to leverage them for retrieval augmentation in image captioning.
-This use case of CLIP is based on cross-modal retrieval via cosine similarity. \citet{artetxe_learning_2016} showed that a linear solution to a constrained least-squares problem is equivalent to maximizing the cosine similarity (under the same constraint).
+Therefore, we explore efficient ways to re-align image and text embeddings of CLIP-style models to leverage them for retrieval augmentation for image captioning.
+This use case of CLIP is based on cross-modal retrieval via cosine similarity.
+The globally optimal linear solution to a constrained least-squares problem is equivalent to maximizing the cosine similarity under the same constraint \citep{artetxe_learning_2016}.
 Leveraging this insight, we maximize the cosine similarity of image-text correspondences from the downstream dataset with respect to a constrained linear mapping.
-As this problem has a closed-form solution, we are able to align CLIP to the downstream data without the need for gradient computation.
-This makes our proposed method extremely versatile as training takes only seconds and can be conducted on CPU.
+As this problem has a closed-form solution, we are able to align CLIP to the downstream data without backpropagation.
+This makes our proposed method extremely fast and versatile as training takes only seconds and can be conducted on CPU.